All around the world, millions of people are on highly restrictive lose-weight-quick schemes to improve their health.

 Despite the misguided—but technically correct—view that all calories are equal, different foods have varying effects on the body.

-For example, 400 calories of liver will provide almost every nutrient in the book, and a significant amount of satiating protein.
+For example, 400 calories of fish would provide a wide range of essential nutrients, and a significant amount of satiating protein.

-Rather than leave you satiated, the latter will quickly have you craving more food/sugar.
+Rather than leave you feeling satiated, the cola will quickly have you craving more food.

-In this sense, all calories are far from equal – especially regarding the impact they have on satiety.
+In this sense, while a calorie is a calorie, not all foods of the same caloric content have the same effect, especially regarding the impact they have on satiety.

 Never Feeling Full?

-Unlike fresh and unprocessed whole foods, ‘ultra-processed’ foods are poor-quality industrial formulations of ingredients derived from food.
+Unlike fresh and unprocessed whole foods, some ‘ultra-processed’ foods are nutritionally poor formulations of ingredients derived from food.

 Studies show that the degree of food processing is a large factor in how satiating food is.